 Our tool provides comprehensive monitoring that includes current accessibilities and potential privileges.
 We help data owners maintain the principle of least privilege to reduce common data threats such as separation of duties, toxic combinations, and privilege escalations.

-Sonrai Dig's revolutionary solution finds, classifies and de-risks the most valuable data in your system.
-The "blast radiuses" of potential security concerns are reduced with the auto-elimination of inactive data access rights.
-The locked-down precious data are closely monitored with a built-in alarm system that triggers in the event of sudden and unexpected activity.
+Sonrai Dig’s revolutionary solution finds, classifies, and de-risks the most valuable data in your system.
+The “blast radiuses” of potential security concerns are reduced with the auto-elimination of inactive data access rights.
+The locked-down precious data is closely monitored with a built-in alarm system that triggers in the event of sudden and unexpected activity.

 Our software provides the best collaborative arrangements early in the data management process.
 This helps data owners to establish the most effective system from the get-go.
 We provide swimlanes that organize Clouds by team and access rights, while each system alert is configured according to its given context and delivered to respective teams to facilitate the swiftest response.